Skip to main content

 • It is rarely used as a prefix in other asset categories, ensuring clarity and uniqueness in large, complex projects.

-This approach supports best practices for scalable, maintainable USD scene graphs and robust pipeline automation.
+This approach supports best practices for scalable, maintainable OpenUSD scene graphs and robust pipeline automation.

-B. Pixar/OpenUSD Prefixes
+B. Pixar/OpenOpenUSD Prefixes

 Prefix